 Brain Lesions: Causes, Symptoms, Treatments

-You scrape your knee, and that's a lesion, an area of damage on the skin of your leg.
+When you scrape your elbow, it leaves an area of inflamed skin, or a lesion.
 But what are lesions in the brain?
 And what causes them?
-How serious are brain lesions?
+How serious are brain lesions and how are they treated?
 Here is information about this confusing and unsettling health concern.
-Read on to find out what the symptoms are and how brain lesions are treated.

 What Are Brain Lesions?